skiplang/skip/docs/overview/modules.md

 title: Modules
 ---

-A module is a namespace regrouping top-level definitions such as types, classes, constants and functions.
+A module is a namespace regrouping top-level definitions such as types, classes, constants, and functions.

 ```
 module Canvas;